simonexmachina/jquery-bonsai/README.md

   addExpandAll: false, // add a link to expand all items
   addSelectAll: false, // add a link to select all checkboxes
   selectAllExclude: null, // a filter selector or function for selectAll
-  guid: null, // optional guid to support persisting the tree state

   // createInputs: create checkboxes or radio buttons for each list item
   // using a value of "checkbox" or "radio".